Dortmund defeat PSG to reach Champions League final

 Wembley hosted Dortmund when they played their most recent Champions League final in 2013.
 Back then, they were defeated 2-1 by Bundesliga rivals Bayern Munich.

+Hummels was part of the squad who had to settle for second place 11 years ago, as well as forward Marco Reus, who last week announced he will leave Dortmund at the end of the season after a total of more than 21 years of service.

-The German sides could have rematch of their 2013 final if Bayern overcome Real Madrid in Spain on Wednesday after a 2-2 draw in the first game.
+The German clubs could have rematch of their 2013 final if Bayern overcome Real Madrid in Spain on Wednesday after a 2-2 draw in the first game.

 Overall, this is the third time Dortmund play the Champions League final.
 The 2013 game didn't go their way, but they claimed the trophy in 1997.